nicolasandradevillamil/NLU-Homework/README.md

 Now you are going to finetune a pretrained GPT-2 for generating recipes.
 Analyze [train_GPT2.py](train_GPT2.py).
 This code uses more libraries from Huggingface.
 It includes [Transformers](https://huggingface.co/docs/transformers/index) and [Accelerate](https://huggingface.co/docs/accelerate/index).

 **Run [train_GPT2.py](train_GPT2.py).
-Try at least 2 experiments changing hyperparameters.
-Include in your report the final perplexity and at least 1 qualitative result.** Note: This will take considerably longer time than training the previous models.
+Try at least 3 experiments changing hyperparameters.
+Include in your report the final perplexity for each experiment and at least 1 qualitative result.
+(0.2 points)** Don't forget to include in the report what hyperparamenters did you use.

 **Experiment with the same prompts you used in part 2.
 Analyze how the results changed with this new model.
-Is GPT-2 performing better than the previous model?**
+Is GPT-2 performing better than micro GPT?
+(0.2 points).**

+**Explain what the `k` parameter is (0.1 points).**

 ## Part 5: Demo (0.5 points)